Huerta, Francisco

 Huerta was an actor and stage designer in the SHC antifascist plays.
 He participated in these two plays:

 - In Sept.
 1936, Ignacio Zugadi Garmendia’s ¡Milicianos al Frente!
 (Militiamen to the Front!).
 The play is situated in the mountains of Guadarrama.
 A militiaman gives reasons for defending the Republic.
-In his house in a working-class neighborhood of Madrid, Atilano thinks that the people should have the state dismantled instead.
+In his house in a working-class neighborhood of Madrid, Atilano thinks the people should dismantle the state instead.
 Leocadia takes a rifle and goes to fight against Fascism.

 - In Oct.
-1943, Ignacio Zugadi Garmendia's Hombres y Mujeres (Men and Women), a 3-acts comedy about politicians in an imaginary country.
+1943, Ignacio Zugadi Garmendia's Hombres y Mujeres (Men and Women) was a 3-act comedy about politicians in an imaginary country.
 The play shows their ambitions and contradictions.

 Huerta was a member of the Ateneo Hispano de Nueva York.
 He lived in a rented room in Columbia Heights, in Brooklyn.

-When he died on March 24, 1944, the Ateneo began a collection to pay for his funeral.
+When he died on March 24, 1944, the Ateneo began a collection to cover his funeral expenses.
 His friend, Sebastian Palmer, wrote Huerta's obituary in España Libre.
-In it, Palmer remembered him as the actor and stage designer of the Ateneo in the 1920s and later the SHC.
-Also, as the cartoonist and contributor to many worker periodicals.
+In it, Palmer remembered him as the actor and stage designer at Ateneo in the 1920s, and later at the SHC.
+Also, as a cartoonist and contributor to many worker periodicals.

 Announcement for the members of the Confederated Hispanic Societies (CHS) to donate iron for the Spanish Civil War shelters in the Republican zone.
 Iron will be sent to Spain in the campaign "American Relief Ship for Spain."